fsprojects/Paket/docs/content/getting-started.md

 ### Updating packages

-If you want to check if your dependencies have updates you can run the [`outdated` command](paket-outdated.html):
+If you want to check if your dependencies have updates you can run the [`paket outdated` command](paket-outdated.html):

     [lang=batchfile]
     $ .paket/paket.exe outdated

-If you want to update all packages you can use the [`update` command](paket-update.html):
+If you want to update all packages you can use the [`paket update` command](paket-update.html):

     [lang=batchfile]
     $ .paket/paket.exe update